Arthur Zagré

-Arthur Rene Abdel Aziz Zagré (born 4 October 2001) is a French professional footballer who plays as a left-back for club Excelsior.
+Arthur Rene Abdel Aziz Zagré (born 4 October 2001) is a professional footballer who plays as a left-back for club Utrecht.
+Born in France, he plays for the Burkina Faso national team.

 Club career

 Paris Saint-Germain

 An academy graduate of Paris Saint-Germain, Zagré signed his first professional contract in September 2018, which tied him to the club until June 2021.
 In February 2019, he won the Titi d'Or, an annual award which is presented to the most promising talent in the Paris Saint-Germain Youth Academy.
 Zagré made his professional debut in a 4–0 Ligue 1 win over Toulouse on 25 August 2019.

 Monaco

 On 29 August 2019, Zagré joined Monaco on a three-year deal.
 The transfer fee was reportedly of 10 million euros.

 Loan to Dijon

 On 5 October 2020, Dijon announced the signing of Zagré on a season-long loan deal with an option to extend for another season.
 He made his debut in a 2–0 league loss to Marseille on 4 April 2021.